Glastonbury Festival Events Ltd

 OVERVIEW

-The stewarding is part of a much wider festival delivery team – it takes a lot of staff to put on the best festival in the world!
 It is important to recognise that our work is safety and licence critical; you will be covering a specific location or role within the event management plan, which is part of the licence agreement with the Council.
 It is therefore extremely important that you perform your role within the context of these terms, conditions and contractual obligations.

 ELIGIBILITY TO STEWARD